keen/explorer/README.md

 </script>
 ```

-If you want the DataTools app to run on a path other than the root, you can pass in the `root` configuration option, eg: `root: '/your/custom/root/path'`.
+If you want the Explorer app to run on a path other than the root, you can pass in the `root` configuration option, eg: `root: '/your/custom/root/path'`.

 You can read more about Keen.js here: [The Keen.js client library](https://github.com/keenlabs/keen-js/).

-### 3. Optionally include persistence
+### 3. Optionally include Saved Queries support

-Persistence is entirely optional.
+Persistence support is optional.
 If you include it, a "saved queries" feature will be shown and you can persist the state of the query you're working with to be looked up at a later time.
-If you do not want to use persistence, just do not include it in the Keen.DataTools.App initialization, like above.
+If you do not want to use saved queries, just do not include it in the Keen.Explorer.App initialization, like above.

-To include persistence, create a new persistence object (this must be a compliant REST server, which we will document), and then pass that persistence object to the `Keen.DataTools.App` initialization.
+To include saved queries, create a new `KeenSavedQueries` object, and then pass that object to the `Keen.Explorer.App` initialization.
 So, instead of what you see above, you would have:

 ```html
 <script type="text/javascript">